erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 .. image:: {static}/images/wordpress-export-tool-options-details.png
   :alt: export blog from content and media from  wordpress settings

-**3. Convert posts to new blog format: Markdown or Restructured Text Edits.**
+**3. Convert posts to new blog format: Markdown or reStructuredText Format.**

 Pelican's import tool for wordpress converts your XML file to either .md or .rst files based on which CLI argument you pass.